alexandrepalaoro/coreidae-antennae/README.md

 Thirteenth column - Sum of antennomeres (varying 0 to 6); <br>
 Fourteenth column - Reference of images or papers used to classify the species' antennae. <br>

-The main difference is that in the uncertain and full datasets, antennae can also be classified as "No_data". <br>
+The main difference is that in the full datasets, antennae can also be classified as "No_data". <br>

 The CSV files use **semicolon** as the field separator (`sep = ";"`), not comma.